hacknaman/glStream/Readme.md

 ```
 FetchExternalDeps.bat
 ```
-then open "initTransViz.bat" and set OSGRoot variable with path till sub directory "ExternalLibrary"
+then edit "initTransViz.bat" and set OSGRoot variable with path till sub directory "ExternalLibrary"
 ```
 then run initTransViz.bat" which will generate  microsoft visual studio solution file "TransViz"
 ```